Contrasting Delphax Technologies (OTCMKTS:DLPX) & voxeljet (NASDAQ:VJET)

-Delphax Technologies (OTCMKTS:DLPX) and voxeljet (NASDAQ:VJET) are both industrial products companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their dividends, risk, institutional ownership, earnings, profitability, valuation and analyst recommendations.
+voxeljet (NASDAQ:VJET) and Delphax Technologies (OTCMKTS:DLPX) are both computer and technology companies, but which is the better stock?
+We will compare the two companies based on the strength of their analyst recommendations, dividends, earnings, valuation, profitability, risk and institutional ownership.

+This table compares voxeljet and Delphax Technologies’ net margins, return on equity and return on assets.

+This table compares voxeljet and Delphax Technologies’ revenue, earnings per share and valuation.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for Delphax Technologies and voxeljet, as reported by MarketBeat.com.
+This is a breakdown of current ratings for voxeljet and Delphax Technologies, as provided by MarketBeat.

 |Sell Ratings